Article

 Is Agentic AI replacing human decision-making in lending?

-No. Agentic AI augments human expertise rather than replacing it.
+No. Agentic AI augments human expertise.
 Loan administrators and credit officers retain oversight, with the ability to review or override any automated action to ensure accountability across operations.

 What does the future of Agentic AI look like for real estate and construction lenders?